kuitang/mexcpp/README.md

 # Requirements
 This project is in its infancy, but since the basic functionality works, I wanted to share it as soon as possible.
-You will need a compiler which supports a reasonable amount of C++11.
-I developed and tested this package on Mac OS X 10.8 with Apple clang version 4.1 and MATALB R2011b.
-Let me know if you run into trouble on your platform.
+You will need a fairly recent C++ compiler and MATLAB installation.
+I personally use this library with

+ - Mac OS X 10.8 with
+   - MATLAB R2011b
+   - Apple LLVM version 5.1 (clang-503.0.40) (based on LLVM 3.4svn)
+ - Linux 3.2.0-64 with
+   - MATLAB R2012b
+   - g++ (Ubuntu/Linaro 4.6.3-1ubuntu5) 4.6.3

+Please let me know if you get this working on a different platform, or if you're having trouble.

 # Usage
 To use, just `#include "mexcpp.h"`.
 For a full list of examples,